matheuszinn/discord_dart_bot/README.md

   - [x] Resend with fixed link
   - [x] Remove unnecessary tracking data
   - [ ] Keep original references to message
-  - [ ] Verify if the message is simply a single link.
+  - [x] Verify if the message is simply a single link.
 If so, ignore description creation.
-  - [ ] Mobile twitter support with original link
+  - [x] Mobile twitter support with original link
+  - [ ] Include option to delete created messages for the author
 - [ ] Auto-Fix TikTok links